 In the European Union, under Council Regulation (EC) No 6/2002 as implemented by Commission Regulation(EC) No 2245/2002, two methods of design protection applicable throughout the EU are available: namely, the Registered Community Design which confers protection through a registration process and, the unregistered Community design right which, as the name suggests, is not subject to a registration system.
 In Ireland, SI No 27/2003 European Communities (Community Design) Regulations 2003, gives effect to Council Regulation (EC) No 6/2002.

 The Community design is a unitary right that has equal effect across the European Union.
-The Community Design registration process is administered by the European Union Intellectual Property Office (EUIPO) (trademarks and designs) which is based in Alicante, Spain.
+The Community design registration process is administered by the European Union Intellectual Property Office (EUIPO) based in Alicante in Spain.
 The unregistered design right has existed since 6 March 2002 while the registered design form came into effect on 1 April 2003.
 In relation to terms of protection, an unregistered Community design lasts for a period of 3 years from the date on which the design was first made available to the public within the Community.
 A registered Community design lasts for up to 25 years from the date on which an application for registration was filed, subject to the payment of maintenance fees.
 In terms of effect, the unregistered Community design provides useful, short-term protection for items of short market duration.
 The registered Community design provides substantial cost savings compared to obtaining national registrations in individual European countries.

-Design protection is obtainable also on an international basis through the Hague Agreement administered by the World Intellectual Property Organisation which offers a simple and cost-effective system for obtaining registered design protection in multiple participating countries.
+Design protection is obtainable also on an international basis through the Hague Agreement administered by the World Intellectual Property Organisation (WIPO) which offers a simple and cost-effective system for obtaining registered design protection in multiple participating countries.
 The Hague Agreement provides a mechanism for registering an industrial design in several countries by means of a single application, filed in one language, with one set of fees.
-Under the Hague Agreement, a single international application replaces a whole series of applications which, otherwise, should have been effected with different national (or regional) offices.
 The EU acceded to the Hague Agreement in September 2007.
-This accession allows EU companies and designers, including those from Ireland, to obtain protection of a design not only throughout the EU with the Community Design, but also in the countries which are members of the Geneva Act of the Hague Agreement.
+This accession allows EU companies and designers, including those from Ireland, to obtain protection for a design not only throughout the EU with the Community Design, but also in the countries which are members of the Geneva Act of the Hague Agreement.